 In 1967 Jack Davies served as chairman of a citizen committee formed to support the creation of the Napa Valley Agricultural Preserve.
 His tireless efforts to support agricultural land preservation helped shape the heart of Napa’s wine industry.
 To carry on his legacy, the Davies family established the Jack L. Davies Fund in order to advance his work.
 The fund underwrites research and education towards the preservation and sustainability of agricultural lands for years to come.
 To support this effort, Schramsberg Querencia Rosé was created, with a portion of the proceeds from its sales benefiting the JLD Fund.

 Today, Hugh Davies and the current Schramsberg team continue the tradition adopted by Jack & Jamie, taking it a step further with a solid set of practices and policies that ensures conservation and stewardship of the land.
-Currently, Schramsberg follows a rigorous schedule of environmentally friendly practices, including:
+Currently, Schramsberg and Davies Vineyards follows a rigorous schedule of environmentally friendly practices, including:

-- Installation of a 466,806 kilowatt-hours solar array, consisting of 1,655 panels that cover 3/4 of an acre of land, and producing enough energy to eliminate the emission of 466,806 pounds of CO2 annually, offsetting the amount of CO2 absorbed by 700 acres of trees or produced by powering 2,981 100-watt incandescent light bulbs.
-See our current solar monitor statistics
+- Installation of two solar arrays, producing 601 kilowatts combined.
+The arrays consist of 2,537 panels, and produce enough energy to eliminate the emission of 372,712 pounds of CO2 annually, offsetting the amount of CO2 absorbed by 207 acres of trees or produced by powering 4,800 100-watt incandescent light bulbs.

 - Napa Green Certified Land, J. Davies Estate Vineyards

 - Fish Friendly Farming